 Incident – If we determine the activity is malicious, we declare a security incident and answer the remaining investigative questions which focus on determining the scope of the compromise – what the compromise is, when it started and how many hosts are affected.

-Close – If we determine the alert does not represent malicious activity, we close the alert from the triage stage or the investigation stage with a close category and a close reason.
+Close – If we determine the alert doesn't represent malicious activity, we close the alert from the triage stage or the investigation stage with a close category and a close reason.
 For example: Close Category – benign; Close Reason – No evidence of malicious activity was found.
 This activity is common in the environment and across our customer base, and is expected for this user’s role.
-This is a known-good application.
+This is a known good application.

-Notify – If an analyst determines that the alert does not represent a compromise, but does represent interesting or potentially risky activity, they notify the customer and provide the rationale for notification.
+Notify – If an analyst determines that the alert doesn't represent a compromise, but does represent interesting or potentially risky activity, they notify the customer and provide the rationale for notification.

 Anything that appears malicious is promoted to an incident; closed alerts and investigations that are not promoted to incidents are implicitly not malicious.